What is decoupling and why is it important?

 Monitoring the time period 1990 to 2024, a simultaneous growth of natural resource extraction, population and GDP on the global level can be seen.
 As described, the comparison of material extraction with economic performance provides an insight in trends of material intensity and material productivity (the reciprocal value of material intensity) as well as of decoupling of the global economic system over time.

 In the years of 1990 to 2002, the GDP growth rate exceeded the material extraction rate globally, representing a trend of relative resource decoupling.
 From 2002 on, this trend of increasing material productivity stagnated and from 2009 on it inverted.
 To understand this turnaround, the role of financial market stability needs to be highlighted.
 The economic and financial crisis caused a downtrend of the global GDP from 2008 to 2009.
 In contrast, overall material extraction continued to increase rapidly, as emerging economies like China, India, or Indonesia entered were struck less hard by the crisis and entered a period of enormous growth rates resulting in intensified material use.
-In 2014 global material productivity started to increase again.
+In 2014, global material productivity started to increase again, with a moderate dip in 2020.
+During this year, the impact of the COVID-19 pandemic on global GDP growth was more distinct than on the growth of material extraction.